feitnomore/hyperledger-fabric-kubernetes/README.md

 ![slide1.jpg](https://github.com/feitnomore/hyperledger-fabric-kubernetes/raw/master/images/slide1.jpg)

 *Note: It's important to have all the environment with the time in sync as we're dealing with transactions and shared storage.
 Please make sure you have all the time in sync.
 I encourage you to use NTP on your servers.
 On my environment I have `ntpdate` running in a cron job.*
+*Note: Kafka, Zookeeper and NFS Server are running outside Kubernetes.*

 ### Fabric Logical view